mkeenan-kdb/speakIrish_chrome/README.md

+Is mise Mícheál Ó Cianáin (Michael Keenan)

+I like to build **free** tools to help with learning Irish!

+I usually share my progress on my [YouTube](https://www.youtube.com/@UncleMick)

 # Irish Text-to-Speech Chrome Extension ☘️🎙️ #

-Is mise Mícheál Ó Cianáin (Michael Keenan)

-I like to build free tools to help with learning Irish!

-I usually share my progress on my

 This Chrome extension allows users to highlight Irish text on any webpage and hear it read aloud in a variety of Irish voices.
 It’s perfect for learners and enthusiasts who want to improve their Irish pronunciation or simply enjoy listening to the language.